Filipemendonca1978/Basic-RickRoll-and-this-crash-you-pc/readme.txt

+This is an undercover program for you to troll someone with a rickroll,

 The Program that imitates a Bsod was not me who did,
  I used the Bsod Simulator,
  made by FlyTech Videos and ALL credits of Bsod Simulator go to it.